cuhksz-nlp/NeST-CCG/README.md

 For BERT, please download pre-trained BERT model from [Google](https://github.com/google-research/bert) and convert the model from the TensorFlow version to PyTorch version.

-For our pre-trained model, we you can download it from [Baidu Wangpan](https://pan.baidu.com/s/1YVvUvRPU-wgquwydlhAK0A) (passcode: u4ta) or from Google Drive (coming soon).
+For our pre-trained models, we will upload them soon.

 ## Run on Sample Data